DVDS SET IN THE ANCIENT WORLD

 The Immaculate Edition

-Sacrilegious parody, or piercing insight in early Church history?
+Sacrilegious parody, or piercing insight into early Church history?
 Also available: Criterion Collection edition.

 PYGMALION Shaw’s take on the Greek myth, with Lynn Redgrave.
 Bonus: his comedy of Christian martyrs in Rome, Androcles & the Lion, with Billy Connolly.
 Also available in the Shaw Collection.